collabnix/dockerlabs/intermediate/swarm/what-is-docker-swarm.md

 Some of these necessary features include:

-● Health Checks on the Containers
+● Health Checks on the Containers <br>
-● Launching a fixed set of Containers for a particular Docker image ● Scaling the number of Containers up and down depending on the load ● Performing rolling update of software across containers ● and more…
+● Launching a fixed set of Containers for a particular Docker image<br>
+● Scaling the number of Containers up and down depending on the load<br>
+● Performing rolling update of software across containers<br>
+● and more…<br>

 Docker Swarm has capabilities to help us implementing all those great features - all through simple CLIs.